mrs-brubotics/documentation_brubotics/source/Simulation_load.rst

 In our situation we want a ball joint (spherical joint), to approach a cable on a hinge

 6. Now you can move your drone up to see your payload take off.
-Try moving your drone sideways, you will see the payload is not implemented yet in the control and will oscillate.
+Try moving your drone sideways, you will see the payload is not implemented yet in the controller and there will be oscillations.

 Here is what you should see in your simulation :